daveism/560-prez/2nd.md

   - [charts_intense_all_basins.R]()

-To Run Separately more on this later.
-These are not run automatically!
+The following maps and charts are not run automatically!
 You will want to run this separately and it takes a good amount of time, so if you have the time...
 - Create track maps  [run_hurr_track_charts.R](run_hurr_track_charts.R).
 - Create Strom Wind graphs [run_hurr_track_charts.R](run_hurr_track_charts.R).